 In connection with the Series C Financing, DermTech Operations entered into an amended and restated voting agreement, or the Series C Voting Agreement, with purchasers of its Series C Preferred Stock.
 The Series C Voting Agreement provided for, among other things, drag along arrangements and voting provisions.
-Principal DermTech Operations Stockholders who entered into the Series C Voting Agreement included Irwin and Joan Jacobs Trust 6-2-80, entities affiliated with RTW Investments, LP, entities affiliated with Elliot Feuerstein, and entities affiliated with Gary Jacobs.
+Principal DermTech Operations Stockholders who entered into the Series C Voting Agreement included Irwin and Joan Jacobs Trust 6-2-80, RTW Master Fund LTD, entities affiliated with Elliot Feuerstein, and entities affiliated with Gary Jacobs.
 The Series C Voting Agreement terminated upon the completion of the Business Combination.